GuiLeme/bigbluebutton-html-plugin-sdk/README.md

 ### Event persistence

-This feature will allow the developer to save an information (which is basically an event) in the `event.xml` file of the meeting if it's being recorded.
+This feature will allow the developer to save an information (an event) in the `event.xml` file of the meeting, if it's being recorded.

 To use it, one first need to add the following lines to their `manifest.json`: